 - You can apply for up to six schools.

 - Name the schools in your order of preference but be aware that you could be offered a place at any of the schools you apply for.

 - Think about how your child would get to those schools and get home, as well as the costs involved in travelling.

 - We strongly advise you to name more than one school on your application.
 Naming only one school does not guarantee your child a place at that school or give your child priority for a place over another child.

-Of those who applied for secondary school places in 2020, 256 could not be offered any of the schools named in their application.
-Many only listed one school or did not apply for their catchment school.
-In such cases, the Admissions Service allocates a place at the nearest school to the applicant’s home address which has availability.
-This may be a significant distance away.
+Last year there were a number of children who applied on time but could not be offered a place at any of the schools listed on their application.
+In most cases, this is because they only listed one school or did not include their priority area school on the application.
+In these cases, we allocate a place at the nearest school to your home address which has availability once all other on-time applications have been processed.
+In some cases, this may be a significant distance away.

 Children with an Education, Health and Care Plan (EHCP)

 - Normally, children with an EHCP who are in a mainstream primary or junior school will transition to a mainstream secondary school.